 Curricular Practical Training vs. Optional Practical Training

-OPT is authorized by Citizenship and Immigration Services allowing student employment in his/her field of study.
+OPT is authorized by Citizenship and Immigration Services to allow student employment in his/her field of study.

 CPT is an academic program that provides an employment or training opportunity that is required for the degree, or is an integral part of the degree program.
 CPT is authorized by International Student and Scholar Services.

 CPT for shorter periods of time does not affect your OPT.
 Part-time CPT does not affect your OPT either.
 OPT is only affected if you complete one year or more of full-time CPT.